CakeML/cakeml/pancake/how-to.md

 ### Known issues

-TODO: empty loops, bitmap store,
+TODO: empty loops

 ### Planned features

-TODO: shape annotations, continuations?
+TODO: shape annotations

 ## Bonus content

 ### The C preprocessor and Pancake

 TODO: you can use it

+### The `--explore` compiler option

+TODO: it exists now

 ### Compiler output details